V-u-den: Legacy

 In 2009, V-U-den was revived as a Hello!
 Project Shuffle Unit under the name Zoku V-U-den (続・美勇伝).
-The new line-up consisted of Morning Musume members Sayumi Michishige and Jun Jun; Berryz Kobo member and Risako Sugaya.
+The new line-up consisted of Morning Musume members Sayumi Michishige and Jun Jun; and Berryz Kobo member Risako Sugaya.
 The group released songs for Hello!
 Project's compilation album Champloo 1: Happy Marriage Song Cover Shū.
 They also performed as a concert-only unit until 2011.
 In 2013, Zoku V-U-den reappeared with Rika Ishikawa to perform "Koisuru Angel Heart".